arege1729/HypothyroidProject/README.md

 # Hypothyroid Project
 Collection of data of Nairobi Hospital Thyroid patients.

-# Nairobi Hospital Thyroid patients data
+# Nairobi Hospital Thyroid Patients Data

 Nairobi Hospital is a hospital located in Nairobi Kenya